1 – 2 years full-time or part-time equivalent, depending on Recognition of prior learning

 Recent graduates have gone on to work in international agencies with a presence in public health, divisions of general practice, health administration departments, hospitals and associated networks.

-Deakin's Master of Health and Human Services Management is now accredited by the Australasian College of Health Service Management (ACHSM).
+Deakin's Master of Health Management is now accredited by the Australasian College of Health Service Management (ACHSM).
 As a graduate, you may apply for membership with the ACHSM.
+ACHSM is the peak body for health managers in the Asia Pacific, their accreditation not only ensures quality and industry relevance, but also enhances graduate employability and networking opportunities.
+The accreditations and professional recognition indicate the industry’s appreciation of the quality and relevance of the program to industry needs.

 Course learning outcomes